 Are you noticing your baby’s head is growing in unusual ways?

 Has your pediatrician suggested you speak to a pediatric physical therapist?

-If so, pediatric physical therapy treatments for flat head syndrome can help.
+If so, pediatric physical therapy services for flat head syndrome can help.

-Book your appointment at District Speech, and we can help.
+Book your appointment at District Speech, and and our team of therapists in DC can help.